 In this article, we will look at the different factors impeding performance management in the UK.
 Whether external or internal, we’ll provide tips and guidance for organizations to tackle today’s most prominent challenges, implement best practices and take their performance management to the next level.

 Before we jump into the latest trends in performance management, we first need to fully understand the current challenges that UK employers face in making their performance review process effective.
 On the bright side, and as a spoiler alert, we can assure you none of them is impossible to overcome.

 The Cultural Clash with Self-evaluations

-Self-evaluations require a strong determination from employees to accept responsibility for both their achievements and shortfalls.
+Self-evaluations require a strong determination from employees to accept responsibility for their achievements and shortcomings.
 And for a characteristically polite and more reserved culture in the UK, this could be a problem.
 Where US-based employees may not feel ashamed of highlighting their successes, Brits may feel like it’s blowing one’s own trumpet.

 As politically correct as it may sound to let others – especially managers or team leaders – speak about an employee’s achievements, this is not the best approach for performance reviews.
 A thorough self-assessment can help employees feel more engaged in the appraisal process as they gain confidence and insights while setting goals for the future.
 This cultural element dampens the performance management process in the UK, eliminating a crucial tool for critical reflection and skill development.

 Brexit has brought numerous changes in various senses to the UK, professionally and socially.
 And, when we narrow our scope to HR, the impact has been significant.
 Anyone can check online to see how to comply with all current regulations.
 But, in short, UK employers need to follow certain criteria regarding salaries, education, job level and visa duration in the British territory when hiring non-UK employees.